kris10ansn/twitter/README.md

 # Twitter

-A php twitter clone.
+A php twitter inspired application, made for the sake of learning php and php design architecture.
 I tried using a mvc design strategy, you can be the judge on if it's true MVC or not (first time).
 **This is just a personal repository for a school project.**